 The curriculum initially focused on legal services and poverty law and drew heavily from case work at the Institute.
 Students participating were and are closely supervised and evaluated individually.
 Bellow believed that one of the strengths of the Institute is the teaching function performed by all Institute staff members.
 The Legal Services Corporation funding was terminated two years into the original four-year grant.
-From 1983 to 1985 the Institute (renamed the Legal Services Center) struggled, as did many other clinical programs after the decade of CLEPR support. to survive.
-However, the law school eventually made the decision to support the Center as its primary civil practice facility with a capacity for up to seventy-five law students, supervised in ratios averaging no more than five students per full-time staff attorney or paralegal.
+From 1983 to 1985 the Institute (renamed the Legal Services Center) struggled, as did many other clinical programs after the decade of Council on Legal Education for Professional Responsibility support, to survive.
+However, the law school eventually made the decision to support the Center as its primary civil practice clinical program.